LizardLad/audioengine/README.md

+# Audioengine

+## Install
+pip install audioengine

-# audioengine
+# How to use
-Using ML to classify audio segments
+Fill in here